atinfo/awesome-test-automation/java-test-automation.md

 * [Gradle Quality Plugin](https://github.com/xvik/gradle-quality-plugin) - Static code analysis for Java and Groovy projects using Checkstyle, PMD, FindBugs and CodeNarc.
 Plugin implements unified console output for all quality plugins which greatly simplifies developer workflow: only console is required for working with violations and makes it feel the same as java compiler errors.
 * [Qulice](https://github.com/teamed/qulice) - Qulice is a static analysis quality control instrument for Java projects.
 It combines all the best static analysis instruments and pre-configure them.
 You don't need to use and configure them individually any more.
 * [JaCoCo](https://github.com/jacoco/jacoco) - JaCoCo is a free code coverage library for Java, which has been created by the EclEmma team based on the lessons learned from using and integration existing libraries for many years.
+* [SonarLint](https://www.sonarlint.org/) - SonarLint is an IDE extension that helps to detect and fix quality issues as you write code.

 ## Web UI test automation